cncf/landscape/README.md

 * Your project or company needs a logo and the logo needs to include the name.
 * Crunchbase organization should be the company or organization that controls the software.
 That is normally the owner of the trademark, whether or not a trademark has been formally filed.

-If you think your company or project should be included, please open a pull request to add it to [landscape.yml](landscape.yml).
+If you think your company or project should be included, please open a pull request to add it in alphabetical order to [landscape.yml](landscape.yml).
 For the logo, add an SVG to the `hosted_logos` directory and reference it there.

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.